 Pardot is an enterprise marketing automation tool that’s specifically tailored to the needs of B2B marketers.
 Since being acquired by Salesforce in 2012, Pardot has blossomed into a robust suite of products that work together to help sales and marketing teams be more effective.

-When it comes to email automation, Pardot is one of the best when it comes to creating personalized emails with dynamic content—which in turn helps your engagement rates and gets you in front of your customers.
+When it comes to email automation, Pardot is one of the best for creating personalized emails with dynamic content—which in turn helps your engagement rates and gets you in front of your customers.

 Pricing: Pardot's most basic plan begins at $1,250/month.

-Pardot and Marketo are often used in the same sentence when it comes to comparing marketing and email automation programs.
+Pardot and Marketo are often used in the same sentence when comparing marketing and email automation programs.
 Marketo, acquired by Adobe in 2018, offers a suite of tools similar to Pardot—and similarly is a great option for larger marketing teams.

 Marketo's email automation offering includes an email builder, triggered emails, personalized emails, email deliverability testing, and campaign performance metrics.